sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Try not to become a man of success but rather try to become a man of value.</h3 quote>
+<h3 quote align='center'>Sex without love is a meaningless experience, but as far as meaningless experiences go its pretty damn good.</h3 quote>

 ---